andysims/geo-db-toolkit/gis-groups/README.md

 # gisGroups (PowerShell)

 This tool audits ArcGIS Online (AGOL) and ArcGIS Enterprise Portal groups using the ArcGIS REST API.
-It retrieves group membership, user profiles, and detailed group statistics without requiring any Esri PowerShell modules.
+It retrieves group membership, user profiles, and detailed group statistics (no Esri modules req.).
 All connection settings are loaded from a `.env` file, making the tool portable and easy to automate.

 The script can be used interactively, as part of administrative workflows, or scheduled for regular audits.